benmiller314/cdm2022spring/schedule.md

 * **Skim** the audio resources on the site, and read more deeply in anything that seems like it would help you.
   - In particular, I recommend the LinkedIn Learning (formerly Lynda) series of videos on Audacity.
 It's about 2 hours total, but [I've marked my highlights]({{site.github_url}}/resources#lil-audacity).
 * **Push** a soundscape preview, including
-  - the layered Audacity file (.aup)
+  - the layered Audacity file (.aup3)
   - one screenshot of your work in progress (.png)
   - one exported playable sound file (.mp3)
   - a brief description of what you've included (.txt or .md)